False Alarm

 On 10th January Daniel Ortega is inaugurated as President of Nicaragua.

-Ronald Regan begins his second term as US President on 20th January.
+Ronald Reagan begins his second term as US President on 20th January.

-Inspired by the Band Aid single Do They Know It's Christmas, which had raised an estimated £8 million in the UK for famine relief in Africa, leading US recording artists gather together on 25th January to record the We Are The World single.
+Inspired by the Band Aid single Do They Know It's Christmas, which had raised an estimated £8 million in the UK for famine relief in Africa, leading US recording artists gather together on 28th January to complete the recording of the We Are The World single.
 Meanwhile, the UK government refuses to waive the VAT payable on sales of the Band Aid single.

 On 5th February Terry Waite secures the release of four Britons, who had been held hostage in Libya for nearly nine months.